 Jewish law views the practice of witchcraft as being laden with idolatry and necromancy; both being serious theological and practical offences in Judaism.

-Magic in Islam encompass a wide range of practices, including black magic, warding off the evil eye, the production of amulets and other magical equipment, conjuring, casting lots, astrology and physiognomy.
+Magic in Islam encompasses a wide range of practices, including black magic, warding off the evil eye, the production of amulets and other magical equipment, conjuring, casting lots, astrology and physiognomy.
 Muslims do commonly believe in magic (Sihr) and explicitly forbid its practice.

 In the early modern era (1450 to 1700) mass hysteria over witchcraft prompted the witch hunt, a search for witches or evidence of witchcraft which resulted in tens of thousands of executions.
 The most famous witch hunt was probably the Salem Witch Trials of 1692 where nineteen men and women were set to Gallows Hill near Salem Village, for hanging.
 Four other people died in jail, while hundreds of other suspected witchcraft practitioners were imprisoned without trial.